 If you are a Southern Union stockholder and want to make a cash or equity election, you must deliver your stock certificates (or follow the procedures for guaranteed delivery) and a properly completed and signed election form to the exchange agent.
-The deadline for doing this is 5:00 p.m., New York time, on , 2011.
+The deadline for doing this is 5:00 p.m., New York time, on the twentieth business day following the date on which the election form is mailed (or such other later date as ETE and Southern Union shall agree).
+ETE and Southern Union will publicly announce the election deadline at least five business days prior to such deadline.
 You will not be able to sell any shares of Southern Union common stock that you have delivered unless you revoke your election before the deadline by providing written notice to the exchange agent.
 If you do not revoke your election, you will not be able to liquidate your investment in Southern Union common stock for any reason until you receive cash or ETE common units pursuant to the merger.
 In the time between delivery of your shares and the closing of the merger, the market price of Southern Union common stock or ETE common units may decrease, and you might otherwise want to sell your shares of Southern Union to gain access to cash, make other investments, or reduce the potential for a decrease in the value of your investment.